Q - What is the Commission for Case Manager Certification?

 Q - Can I use a corporate computer?

 A - Individuals who are using a corporate computer or are on a corporate network may have more firewall/computer limitations as a result.
-While some individuals are not going to have permissions to make changes on their work computer, some will and they can also work with their IT department in advance to follow these instructions.
+While some individuals are not going to have permission to make changes on their work computer, some will and they can also work with their IT department in advance to follow these instructions.

 Q - Is there anything I need to do before scheduling my online proctored exam?
 Can I practice for the new online proctored testing format?